If She Knew What She Wants: Background

 The Bangles had spent the autumn of 1984 as the opening act on the Fun Tour by Cyndi Lauper, the singer through whose patronage Jules Shear had first come to the fore, chiefly through Lauper's hit version of Shear's composition "All Through the Night".
 The Bangles themselves would subsequently assist Shear in the promotion of his The Eternal Return album.
 When Shear had mimed his single—the Lauper co-written "Steady"—on an American Bandstand episode broadcast on 8 June 1985, The Bangles served as faux-backup band.
 Shear would also co-write The Bangles' track "I Got Nothing" included on the 1985 The Goonies soundtrack.
 Mark Jenkins of The Washington Post would opine that "The Bangles wisely didn't second-guess Shear's version of 'If She Knew What She Wants'; their arrangement of that song... echoes his faithfully—except that they sing better."
 Vicki Peterson of The Bangles has noted that the group did slightly change Shears' arrangement.
 Lyrically, some first-person clauses in Shear's recording (ex.
 "I'm crazy for this girl") are third-person in The Bangles' version (cf. "He's crazy for this girl").
 The positioning of the bridge also differs—in Shear's recording the bridge (which begins with "Some have a style") follows the verse that starts with "No sense thinking I could rehabilitate her"; in The Bangles' version, the bridge comes before that verse.

 Single release and impact

 Overview

-Similar in style to the Different Light lead single "Manic Monday", "If She Knew What She Wants" was issued as a follow-up single in April 1986 while "Manic Monday" was still cresting (its Hot 100 peak was no. 2).
-"If She Knew What She Wants" debuted at no. 80 on the Hot 100 dated 10 May 1986, which ranked "Manic Monday" at no. 18.
-"If She Knew What She Wants" would begin to lose momentum after reaching no. 50 in its third charting week, stalling at no. 29 on the Hot 100 dated 12 July 1986 in the final week of a five-week Top 40 tenure.
-"If She Knew What She Wants" would spend a total of ten weeks on the Hot 100.

-Cash Box said of it that it's an "infectious, gorgeous pop song."

-"If She Knew What She Wants" peaked at no. 31 on the UK Singles, which had afforded "Manic Monday" a no. 2 peak.
-"If She Knew What She Wants" also became a moderate chart success in Australia at no. 31 on the Kent Music Report, and in Canada where it peaked in its 10th week on the RPM 100 Singles chart at no. 29 on 26 July 1986.

-A third single release from Different Light—the novelty number "Walk Like an Egyptian"—would solidify The Bangles' popularity as Top 40 hit artists.
+Similar in style to the Different Light lead single, "Manic Monday","If She Knew What She Wants" hit #29 on the Billboard Hot 100, as well as #28 on the Cash Box Top 100.
+Elsewhere, it hit #31 on the UK Singles, #31 on the Kent Music Report in Australia and #29 on the RPM in Canada.